PyCQA/flake8/docs/source/internal/contributing.rst

  Contributing to Flake8
 ========================

-There are many ways to contriubte to |Flake8|, and we encourage them all:
+There are many ways to contribute to |Flake8|, and we encourage them all:

 - contributing bug reports and feature requests